 Factors That Can Reduce Your SSDI Benefits

-Disability payments from private insurance policies, SSI and VA benefits will, however, not form part of your income.
+Disability payments from private insurance policies, SSI, and VA benefits, however, will not form part of your income.
 As such, they can’t affect your SSDI benefits.

 Why You Need an Experienced Lawyer

 Applying for social security disability benefits might be easy for you.
 But getting it approved is an altogether different story.
 A large percentage of first time SSDI applications are denied.
+This is why you need an experienced social security disability attorney like Victor Malca.
+He has already helped thousands of injured workers in Florida.
+He can help you get the benefits you deserve too.
+Call us now for a free consultation.

 VICTOR MALCA LAW – A TRUSTED NAME IN FLORIDA